 VoiceLabs launches audio ads for Alexa skills

-Company is seeing high advertiser demand from CPG companies, says CEO.
+Company is seeing a lot of advertiser demand from CPG companies, says CEO.

 Voice analytics company VoiceLabs introduced audio ads for Alexa to help developers make money off their “skills.”
 The company promises these sponsored messages are “native voice” audio ads, specifically optimized for Alexa and potentially other voice assistants.